palaniprashanth01/Flight-deals-finder-using-Claude/README.md

 ```

 ### Using with Claude Desktop
-To use this server with Claude Desktop, add the following configuration to your `claude_desktop_config.json`:
+To use this server with Claude Desktop, follow these steps:

+1. Open Claude Desktop.
+2. Go to **Settings** -> **Developer**.
+3. Click on **Edit Config**.
+This will open the `claude_desktop_config.json` file in your default text editor.
+4. Paste the following configuration into the file:

 ```json
 {